Esteban Muruetagoiena: The Doctor movie

 Esteban's daughter Tamara edited a documentary in 2007 about her father.
-The doctor is a short video lasting about 10 minutes which gives a summary of Muruetagoiena's life and story.
+The Doctor is a short video lasting about 10 minutes which gives a summary of Muruetagoiena's life and story.
 The events are put in context and it is made clear that the signs of torture found after the doctor's death were not properly investigated by authorities.
 The video is a plea for peace and leaves a clear message against ETA violence and against torture.
-In 2012 the Basque director Bertha Gaztelumendi introduced the documentary Mariposas en el hierro (Butterflies in iron) at the San Sebastián International Film Festival.
+In 2012, the Basque director Bertha Gaztelumendi introduced the documentary Mariposas en el hierro (Butterflies in iron) at the San Sebastián International Film Festival.
 The work gathers the voices of women who are demanding peace in the Basque Country and who have been victims of violence.
 Tamara Muruetagoiena participates in the documentary, in her role as an activist against torture, and in meetings and forums.

 Civic forums against torture

 The Initiative against Torture in Navarre held a civic forum from March 25–26, 2010 dedicated to Esteban Muruetagoiena.
 During the conference, the role of civil society in the eradication of torture was discussed.
 The conclusions were taken to the Parliament of Navarre.

-On March 31, 2012, the II Foro Cívico contra la Tortura Esteban Muruetagoiena (Second Esteban Muruetagoiena Civic Forum against Torture) was held in Oyarzun.
+On March 31, 2012, the II Foro Cívico contra la Tortura Esteban Muruetagoiena (Second Esteban Muruetagoiena Civic Forum against Torture) was held in Oiartzun.
 There were various speeches by lawyers, doctors, family members and members of the Euskal Memoria foundation, who spoke about Esteban and explained more about what happened in 1982.
 There was also a screening of the documentary The Doctor.
-The forum held a roundtable called "30 years later… where are we headed?” with participation from representatives of Euskal Memoria, Lokarri, Grupo contra la tortura (TAT), Amnesty International, Jaiki Hadi, Coordinadora para la Prevención y Denuncia de la Tortura (CPDT), Argituz and two torture victims.
+The forum held a roundtable called "30 years later… where are we headed?" with participation from representatives of Euskal Memoria, Lokarri, Grupo contra la tortura (TAT), Amnesty International, Jaiki Hadi, Coordinadora para la Prevención y Denuncia de la Tortura (CPDT), Argituz and two torture victims.
 The conference concluded with a theatrical representation.